Tips from Your Local Moving and Storage Experts at Tippet Richardson

 We have a long history of helping families successfully move into their new homes.
 Along the way, we have gathered a number of helpful tips for our customers who are moving with dependents.
 Read below for our best advice on how to transition between homes with your pets and children in tow:

 - Give Your Family Notice: If you have made the decision to move, make the situation easier for your children by providing them with plenty of notice.
 This allows them time to understand the reason for the move and say their goodbyes.
 If you have older children, make sure that they have the opportunity to express their concerns and address any questions they may have.
-This will make them feel like they are included in the decision-making process.

 - Scout Your New Area: Make plans to visit your new home ahead of your moving date.
-This will help both pets and children get accustomed to the new surroundings.
+This helps both pets and children get accustomed to the new surroundings.
 Your children are more likely to be supportive if you can help them identify the positive elements of your new neighbourhood prior to the official move.
 You can also take this opportunity to look into local dog parks and walking trails to ensure that you can meet the needs of your pet upon arrival.

 - Arrange for a Babysitter or Pet-sitter: If you have small children and pets, you may want to consider hiring a babysitter and pet-sitter for moving day.
 Have your babysitter or relative take your children out of the house and engaged in a fun activity to keep their mind off the move.
 Since pets can be hypersensitive to new people and changes in their environment, a short stay at pet boarding may also be a good option for them.
 If you are unable to arrange a sitter for your children, assign small tasks throughout the day to make them feel included.
 If your pet must remain at home, give them plenty of exercise before moving starts and keep them in a safe place with enough food and water once the process begins.